"A sound soul dwells within a sound mind and a sound body."

 The manga averted this for a bit, but later chapters have played it straight.

 Moment Killer: During the scene in the infirmary shortly after their first battle with Crona, Maka is shown standing beside Soul's bed and starts to tear up while looking at an unconcious Soul.
 She just about gets to finish making a heroic promise before Black☆Star literally crashes into the room and starts strangling Soul on his bed.
-Many shippers probably agreed that the Maka Chop which came afterward was well-deserved.

 Also, when Maka meets Crona in the desert in episode 39, she decides to forgive Crona and they share a hug when Soul is suddenly annoyed and just wants to get the heck out of there.

 Moral Dissonance: "Hey!
 Black☆Star!
 Wanna kill that witch?
 Never mind that she's, like, ten years old and has never harmed a fly.
 She's a witch so it's perfectly legal to murder her!" :D